 - Choose the desired ingestion percentage.

-- Apply the appropriate configuration generated from these choices to the indicated service and redeploy.
+- Apply the appropriate configuration generated from these choices to the indicated service and redeploy the service.
+Note: The service name value is case sensitive.
+It should match the case of your service name.

 Additional helpful documentation, links, and articles: